vindarel/bookshops/README.md

 # Bugs and shortcomings

+Note: the Dilicom interface is not concerned by these limitations.

 This is webscraping, so it doesn't go without pitfalls:

 - the site can go down.
 It happened already.